 Antibiotics are not prescribed for every tick bite, because the risk of getting Lyme disease is quite low, ranging from less than 0.1% in most areas to 5% in some areas of the Northeast and Midwest.
 For people that live in areas where Lyme disease rates are high, one dose of doxycycline can usually prevent disease if taken within three days of a tick bite.
 So for those at highest risk, early treatment may be appropriate.
 A Lyme disease vaccine is not currently available for humans.

 For the early Lyme EM rash, doctors usually prescribe two to three weeks of antibiotics.
 Doxycycline is the preferred treatment.
-Alternative treatments include amoxicillin and cefuroxime (Ceftin).
+Alternative antibiotics include amoxicillin and cefuroxime (Ceftin).
 In people who have developed Bell's palsy, arthritis or carditis, this antibiotic treatment often is extended to four weeks.
 Some people with heart or neurological problems will be treated with antibiotics such as ceftriaxone (Rocephin) given intravenously (into a vein) for two to four weeks.
 Intravenous treatment also may be recommended if a person with Lyme arthritis does not respond to oral antibiotics.
 Doxycycline should be avoided in children less than 8 years old and for women who are pregnant or nursing.
 Erythromycin, azithromycin or clarithromycin may be less effective but are often prescribed for people with Lyme disease who can't tolerate the other options mentioned above.

 Call your doctor if you develop a rash or flulike illness after you have been bitten by a tick or you could have been exposed to ticks.
 You should also call your doctor if you have facial paralysis, arthritis, or persistent dizziness or heart palpitations.